-2.21 "Founding Member" means as such term is defined in the Limited Liability Company Operating Agreement.

-2.22 "Good Reason" means, unless otherwise provided in an employment, a consulting or other services agreement, if any, between the Service Provider and the Company or an Affiliate, (i) reduction in the Service Provider's base salary, (ii) a diminution of the Service Provider's title, office, position or authority, excluding for this purpose an action not taken in bad faith and which is remedied within twenty (20) days after receipt of written notice thereof given by the Service Provider, (iii) the assignment to the Service Provider of any duties inconsistent with the Service Provider's position (including status or reporting requirements), authority, or material responsibilities, or the removal of the Participant's authority or material responsibilities, excluding for this purpose an action not taken in bad faith and which is remedied by the Company within twenty (20) days after receipt of notice thereof given by the Service Provider's primary workplace by more than fifty (50) miles from the current workplace, or (v) a material breach of any term of any employment, consulting or other services agreement, if any, between the Service Provider and the Company or an Affiliate by the Company which is not remedied within twenty (20) days after receipt of written notice thereof given by the Service Provider is not remedied within twenty (20) days after receipt of any term of any employment, consulting or other services agreement, if any, between the Service Provider and the Company or an Affiliate by the Company which is not remedied within twenty (20) days after receipt of written notice thereof given by the Service Provider.

-2.23 "Grant Date" means, as determined by the Committee, the latest to occur of (i) the date on which the Committee approves an Award, (ii) the date on which the recipient of an Award first becomes eligible to receive an Award under Section 5, or (iii) such other date as may be specified by the Committee in the Award Agreement.

-2.24 "Grant Price" means the per share exercise price of a Stock Appreciation Right granted to a Participant under Section 7.

-2.25 "Incentive Stock Option" means an Option to purchase shares of Stock designated as an Incentive Stock Option that is intended to meet the requirements of Section 422 of the Code.

-2.26 "Incumbent Board" means as defined in Section 2.8.

-2.27 "Limited Liability Company Operating Agreement" means the Limited Liability Company Operating Agreement of National CineMedia, LLC, by and among the members of National CineMedia LLC, as it may be amended, modified or replaced from time to time.

-2.28 "Minimum Statutory Withholding" means as defined in Section 12.

-2.29 "National CineMedia, LLC" means National CineMedia, LLC, a Delaware limited liability company.

-2.30 "Non-Qualified Stock Option" means any Option other than an Incentive Stock Option.

-2.31 "Option" means an option to purchase one or more shares of Stock at a stated or formula price for a specified period of time.
-An Option granted under the Plan shall be either an Incentive Stock Option or a Non-Qualified Stock Option.

-2.32 "Other Agreement" means as defined in Section 13.

-2.33 "Other Stock-Based Award" means an equity-based Award that is granted to a Participant under Section 10.

-2.34 "Outstanding Company Common Stock" means as defined in Section 2.8.

-2.35 "Outstanding Company Voting Securities" means as defined in Section 2.8.

-2.36 "Parachute Payment" means as defined in Section 13.

-2.37 "Participant" means any eligible individual as defined in Section 5 who is granted an Award under the Plan.
+- 2.21" Founding Member" means as such term is defined in the Limited Liability Company Operating Agreement. - 2.22"Good Reason" means, unless otherwise provided in an employment, a consulting or other services agreement, if any, between the Service Provider and the Company or an Affiliate, (i) reduction in the Service Provider's base salary, (ii) a diminution of the Service Provider's title, office, position or authority, excluding for this purpose an action not taken in bad faith and which is remedied within twenty (20) days after receipt of written notice thereof given by the Service Provider, (iii) the assignment to the Service Provider of any duties inconsistent with the Service Provider's position (including status or reporting requirements), authority, or material responsibilities, or the removal of the Participant's authority or material responsibilities, excluding for this purpose an action not taken in bad faith and which is remedied by the Company within twenty (20) days after receipt of notice thereof given by the Service Provider, (iv) a transfer of the Service Provider's primary workplace by more than fifty (50) miles from the current workplace, or (v) a material breach of any term of any employment, consulting or other services agreement, if any, between the Service Provider and the Company or an Affiliate by the Company which is not remedied within twenty (20) days after receipt of written notice thereof given by the Service Provider. - 2.23" Grant Date" means, as determined by the Committee, the latest to occur of (i) the date on which the Committee approves an Award, (ii) the date on which the recipient of an Award first becomes eligible to receive an Award under Section 5, or (iii) such other date as may be specified by the Committee in the Award Agreement. - 2.24"Grant Price" means the per share exercise price of a Stock Appreciation Right granted to a Participant under Section 7. - 2.25" Incentive Stock Option" means an Option to purchase shares of Stock designated as an Incentive Stock Option that is intended to meet the requirements of Section 422 of the Code. - 2.26" Incumbent Board" means as defined in Section 2.8. - 2.27" Limited Liability Company Operating Agreement" means the Limited Liability Company Operating Agreement of National CineMedia, LLC, by and among the members of National CineMedia LLC, as it may be amended, modified or replaced from time to time. - 2.28" Minimum Statutory Withholding" means as defined in Section 12. - 2.29"National CineMedia, LLC" means National CineMedia, LLC, a Delaware limited liability company. - 2.30"Non-Qualified Stock Option" means any Option other than an Incentive Stock Option. - 2.31" Option" means an option to purchase one or more shares of Stock at a stated or formula price for a specified period of time.
+An Option granted under the Plan shall be either an Incentive Stock Option or a Non-Qualified Stock Option. - 2.32" Other Agreement" means as defined in Section 13. - 2.33" Other Stock-Based Award' means an equity-based Award that is granted to a Participant under Section 10. - 2.34" Outstanding Company Common Stock" means as defined in Section 2.8. - 2.35" Outstanding Company Voting Securities" means as defined in Section 2.8. - 2.36" Parachute Payment" means as defined in Section 13. - 2.37" Participant" means any eligible individual as defined in Section 5 who is granted an Award under the Plan.